2020 Hyundai Tucson vs Kia Sportage

 Hyundai Tucson vs Kia Sportage: The Verdict

 We hope you liked our vehicle comparison!
-In a Hyundai Tucson vs. Kia Sportage head-to-head, both cars have qualities that help them stand out from the pack.
-But, if you value fuel economy, top safety ratings, and wide seats, the Tucson may just be the compact crossover SUV you’re looking for.
+In a Hyundai Tucson vs. Kia Sportage head-to-head comparison, both cars have qualities that help them stand out from the pack.
+If you want the model designed to give you safer driving and spacious seating, though, the Tucson may be just the compact crossover SUV you’re looking for.

 Drive it for yourself to find out!
-You can schedule a test drive at Norm Reeves Superstore Hyundai, your dealer serving Downey, Cerritos, Long Beach, and Anaheim.
+You can schedule a test drive at Norm Reeves Hyundai Superstore Cerritos, your dealer serving Cerritos, Cypress, Artesia, and Norwalk, California.
 We’ll be on standby to assist however we can!